multitudes/42-minishell/README.md

 ### rl_clear_history
 The rl_clear_history function is part of the GNU Readline library, and it is used to clear the history list maintained by Readline.
 The history list typically stores previously entered command lines, allowing users to recall and edit them.

-## Structure
+## Structure and functional elements
-- Phases of the interpreter—scanning, parsing, and evaluating code.
+### Phases of the interpreter: scanning, parsing, and evaluating code.

-The first step is scanning, also known as lexing,
-A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
+1. A scanner (or lexer) takes in the linear stream of characters and chunks them together into a series of something more akin to “words”.
 In programming languages, each of these words is called a token.
 Some tokens are single characters, like ( and , .
 Others may be several characters long, like numbers ( 123 ), string literals ( "hi!" ), and identifiers ( min )

-The next step is parsing.
+2. The next step is parsing.
 This is where our syntax gets a grammar, the ability to compose larger expressions and statements out of smaller parts.
 A parser takes the flat sequence of tokens and builds a tree structure that mirrors the nested nature of the grammar.

-## What is a shell?

-A shell is a program that acts as an interface between the user and the operating system.
-A shell allows the user to interact with the operating system by accepting commands entered by the user from the keyboard, verifying if the inputs from the user are correct and executing them.
-Generally, a shell is a user interface that allows us to use computer resources such as memory.
-Think of a command-line interface such as Bash of Fish.

-Data streams: standard input, output and error
+3. ...

-## Interactive and non-interactive shells and scripts
+### Interactive and non-interactive shells and scripts

 One important aspect to consider when creating a simple shell is whether it is running in interactive mode or non-interactive mode.